How to Introduce a Flexible Work Arrangement

 - Guidelines for Success (including hourly staff and salaried staff guidelines).

-2. Prepare a Written Proposal
+2. Prepare a Proposal for Discussion

 - Benefits to the students/university/department/unit